rey5137/jsonbatch/README.md

 }
 ```
 The transformer template is same as response template, the only different is the JSON object it'll work on (the root level of JsonPath will be different).
-Transformer template works on each correspond JSON response, but response template works on the grand JSON that constains all data.
+Transformer template works on each corresponding JSON response, but response template works on the grand JSON that constains all data.